 I shot this recipe last week, but let me tell you… what I wouldn’t give to be eating some of this right now.

-We’re experiencing severe weather here in the Portland area (floods, windstorms, tornadoes…. so far), and it’s so incredibly dark and gloomy outside that all I want is some comfort food.
+We’re experiencing severe weather here (floods, windstorms, tornadoes…. so far), and it’s so incredibly dark and gloomy outside that all I want is some comfort food.

 For some people, comfort food is fried chicken, meatloaf, or spaghetti.
 For me, it’s German food.